Traditional Chinese Medicine for Weight Loss

 1) Bao He Wan is a Chinese herbal formula for weight loss that contains a number of herbs.
 It is used to stimulate digestion, remove retained food and regulate the stomach function.
 It is one of the most popular indigestion remedies in China that people use to assist digestion.

 Where to buy (amazon link): Bao He Wan

 How to use: Bao He Wan can be used in the form of pills.

 2) Fan Hong Hua (Saffron) is effective for weight loss.
 It has the capacity to suppress the appetite and lower cravings for fattening foods.
 It also increases quantity of a hormone serotonin within the brain which helps avoid overeating.
 A research suggests that saffron can lower the risk of over snacking-diet associated with obesity or promote weight loss in overweight individuals (1).

 How to use: Saffron can be used in the forms of liquid extract, powder and capsules.

-Ear acupuncture is a common acupuncture treatment for weight loss, also known as auricular acupuncture for weight loss.
+Ear acupuncture is often offered for weight loss, also known as auricular acupuncture for weight loss.
 It is used to control appetite.
 A study suggests that auricular acupuncture is an effective method of appetite suppression which leads to weight loss (3).
-It is important to note that ear acupuncture treatments must be administered by qualified and experienced acupuncturist.
+It is important to note that ear acupuncture must be administered by qualified and experienced acupuncturist.

 If you are a do-it-yourself type, you can also try stimulating acupressure points for weight loss on your own.